Aberdeen New India Investment Trust Plc

-Flavia Cheong is the Head of Asia Pacific ex Japan Equity on the Asian Equities team, where, as well as sharing responsibility for company research, she oversees regional portfolio construction.
-Before joining Aberdeen in 1996, she was an economist with the Investment Company of the People’s Republic of China, and earlier with the Development Bank of Singapore.
+Flavia Cheong, CFA, is the Head of Asia Pacific Equities on the Asian Equities Team of Aberdeen Standard investments, where, as well as sharing responsibility for company research, she oversees regional portfolio construction.
+Before joining Legacy Aberdeen in 1996, she was an economist with the Investment Company of the People’s Republic of China, and earlier with the Development Bank of Singapore.
 Flavia graduated with a BA in Economics and an MA (Hons) in Economics from the University of Auckland.
 She is a CFA charterholder.
-CFA® and Chartered Financial Analyst® are registered trademarks owned by CFA Institute.

-Kristy Fong is a Senior Investment Manager on the Asian Equities Team.
-Kristy joined Aberdeen in 2004 from UOB KayHian Pte Ltd where she was an Analyst.
-Kristy holds a BA (Hons) in Accountancy from Nanyang Technological University, Singapore and is a CFA® charterholder.
-CFA® and Chartered Financial Analyst® are registered trademarks owned by CFA Institute.
+Kristy Fong is an Investment Director on the Asian Equities Team at Aberdeen Standard Investments.
+Kristy joined Aberdeen Asset Management in 2004 from UOB KayHian Pte Ltd where she was an Analyst.
+Kristy graduated with a BA (Hons) in Accountancy from Nanyang Technological University, Singapore and is a CFA® charterholder.

 Data provided by Morningstar.